 - 1. Recognize that primary responsibility for their child's welfare and development rests with the parents/guardians. - 2.
 Recognize that the education of their children is a joint responsibility of the parents or guardians and school community. - 3.
-Send their child to educational programs ready to participate and learn. - 4.
-Ensure that their child attends class regularly and on time. - 5.
+Send their child to educational programs ready to participate and learn.

+- 4. Ensure that their child attends class regularly and on time. - 5.
 Ensure absences are legal.

-- 6. Insist their child be dressed and groomed in a manner consistent with the District Code of Conduct. - 7.
+Students that are absent from school for any reason greater than 10% will be considered chronically absent.
+Chronically absent students will be referred to student intervention team (SIT) to develop an improvement plan. - 6.
+Insist their child be dressed and groomed in a manner consistent with the District Code of Conduct. - 7.
 Help their child understand that in a democratic society, appropriate rules are required to maintain a safe, orderly environment. - 8.
 Know and understand the rules and regulations their child is required to observe at school. - 9.
 Serve as a positive role model while conveying to their child a supportive attitude toward education and Onondaga Central School District. - 10.
 Become involved in their child's school, with its teachers, programs, and activities, and to attend conferences and school functions. - 11.
 Build good relationships with teachers, other parents/guardians, and their child's friends. - 12.
 Work with our schools to maintain open and respectful communication. - 13.
 Help their children deal effectively with peer pressure. - 14.
 Inform school officials of changes in the home situation that may affect student conduct or performance. - 15.
 Provide a place for study and ensure homework assignments are completed. - 16.
 Insist that their child be responsible for all missed school work in case of an absence. - 17.
 Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practices, disability, sex, sexual orientation, gender or any other legally protected status, which will strengthen the children's confidence and promote learning in accordance with the Dignity for All Students Act.